tschumann/sandbot/sandbot/readme.txt

 v0.3.x (??/??/??)
 - [Half-Life] Bots are now random colours.
 - [Opposing Force] Bots are now random colours.
+- [Natural Selection] Bots will now consider all enemy structures as enemies.

 v0.3 (12/11/16)
 - [All] Fixed kicking a bot causing the game to crash.